 I live in a very dog friendly area and have found so many things to do with my dog, Abbey.
 Many of those adventures can be found on this site.
 I have taken many photos and posted the details hoping to help those around me find new dog friendly places.
-I noticed several questions popping up over and over again while trying to find those places.
+I noticed several questions about dog friendly places popping up over and over again in San Antonio, Texas.

-Instead of asking questions myself, Abbey and I traveled the city on many adventures.
-Here in the San Antonio area there are so many dog friendly places.
-I bet we could visit a new place everyday over the course of a year without a repeat visit.
-The following is a list of the top 7 questions about dog friendly things near me.
-However, some of the questions may apply to you even if you do not live near San Antonio, or plan on visiting with your dog.
+Instead of asking questions myself, Abbey and I, traveled the city in search of as many dog friendly places as we could find.
+Here in San Antonio, we have found many.
+In fact, we could visit a new place everyday over the course of a year without a repeat visit.
+The following list shares the top 7 questions about dog friendly places near me.
+However, some of the questions may apply to you even if you do not live near San Antonio.

-Can You Take Your Dog To The Zoo?
+3) Can You Take Your Dog to the Zoo?

 The answer to this question is not always black or white.
 We have found that many stores with concrete floors will allow dogs.
 Home improvement stores are a good example.
 However, such stores may not necessarily allow dogs.
-It might just be the case that they don’t throw them out.
+Instead, it might be the case that they don’t throw them out.

 - Dog walking